bjss-data-academy/apache-spark-databricks/executors.md

 ![Spark execution architecture](/images/executors.png)

-## Driver and worker nodes
+## Driver
 As Databricks processes data in parallel across a cluster of computers, something needs to coordinate the work.

-A _Node_ is a _compute resource_ - something that can independently run code.
-It may be a process on a single computer, or it may be hosted on a different computer in the cluster.

 The _Driver_ node is a single node that coordinates all activity a charge.

-It is responsible for sending chunks of data out to compute nodes and collecting the results.
+The driver is responsible for sending chunks of data out to compute nodes and collecting the results.

+## Worker
 A _Worker_ node performs part of the data processing for our Spark application.
 There are typically many worker nodes, each running concurrently.

+## Node
+A _Node_ is a _compute resource_ - something that can independently run code.

+It may be a process on a single computer, or it may be hosted on a different computer in the cluster.

 ## Executors
 The code that does the work runs inside an executor.
 Executors hold the data in memory (or local disk) for the code to work on.